Damp & condensation

 If your home suffers from any of these damp problems, please contact us on 020 8726 6101.

-For more information on how you can combat condensation, please see our booklet ‘A guide to Damp and Condensation’ which you can download.
+For more information on how you can combat condensation, please download our booklet ‘A guide to damp and condensation’.